databricks/tmm/Cookies-DataEng-DAB/README.md

-This project is not intended as a beginner tutorial (for a beginner tutorial [see here](https://www.databricks.com/discover/pages/getting-started-with-delta-live-tables)).
-It assumes some familiarity with Databricks, related tools and concepts.
-The project uses the bakehouse dataset from the Data+AI Summit 2024 which is available for free at the [Databricks Marketplace](https://marketplace.databricks.com/details/f8498740-31ea-49f8-9206-1bbf533f3993/Databricks_Cookies-Dataset-DAIS-2024-).
+This project demonstrates advanced Databricks features using the bakehouse dataset from Data+AI Summit 2024.
+It assumes familiarity with Databricks, its tooling, and core concepts.
+The dataset is freely available in the [Databricks Marketplace](https://marketplace.databricks.com/details/f8498740-31ea-49f8-9206-1bbf533f3993/Databricks_Cookies-Dataset-DAIS-2024-).

-An introduction to Databricks Workflows and Delta Live tables is [available here](https://www.youtube.com/watch?v=KVCc1Dkz7tM).
-This product introduction also servers as a great overview of the bakehouse application that calculates the top locations for new flagship stores based on streaming data.
-This repo provides the same bakehouse application as a Databricks Asset Bundle.
+For those interested in the underlying technologies, there's an excellent [introduction to Databricks Workflows and Delta Live Tables](https://www.youtube.com/watch?v=KVCc1Dkz7tM).
+This video also provides an overview of the bakehouse application, which analyzes streaming data to identify optimal locations for new flagship stores.
+This repository implements the same application as a Databricks Asset Bundle.

 ![cookies](misc/bakehouse_data_eng.png)